harlanhaskins/Personal-Site/_posts/2014-04-05-what-ive-learned-making-my-blog.markdown

 Mihir recommended I try out [Jekyll](http://jekyllrb.com), which is what I'm currently using.
-Jekyll is a static site generator, meaning that I really only need to worry about my posts--Jekyll will handle the rest.
+Jekyll is a static site generator, meaning that I really only need to worry about my posts—Jekyll will handle the rest.

 I still write my posts in Markdown (in [vim](http://vim.sexy) too!), but Jekyll 'compiles' my Markdown-formatted files into HTML using a very simple inheritance